mucommander/mucommander/readme.txt

   'Change date' dialog.
 - SMTP server port can now be changed in the preferences, defaults to 25.
 - New action for deleting selected files without using the system trash (mapped onto Shift+F8 and Shift+Delete by default).
-Contributed by Arik.
+Contributed by Arik Hadas.

 Localization:
 -